joelr/developer.everydayhero.com/content/oauth-integration.md

 Various clients for supporting OAuth 2 in your language of choice are available at [http://oauth.net/2/](http://oauth.net/2/).

-By authenticating with the Giving Passport you are guaranteed that the user you are dealing with will be the same person that is represented in any everydayhero product.
+By authenticating with the EDH OAuth account you are guaranteed that the user you are dealing with will be the same person that is represented in any everydayhero product.